Kronos-Integration/service/README.md

 ### endpoints

-Definition of the predefined endpoints
+Definition of the predefined endpoints.

 -   log _out_
 -   config _in_